awslabs/stable-diffusion-aws-extension/docs/en/plan-deployment/regions.md

-As of [November] 2021, this solution is supported in the following Amazon Web Services Regions:
+As of June 2023, this solution is supported in the following Amazon Web Services Regions:

 - us-east-1 (Virginia)
 - us-east-2 (Ohio)